Drop The Mic Entertainment

-One of the major advantages to using a deejay instead of a band is that a deejay does not need to take breaks, outside of using the restroom and possibly eating a meal quickly in another room (if this is what your site contact or caterer requires).
+One of the upsides of booking a deejay opposed of a band is that a deejay does not need to take breaks, other than of using the bathroom and eating a quick meal.
 Otherwise, we will not take any breaks during your wedding.

 We have a strict no drinking or smoking policy while at any event.

 41. How much music do you have and will you have the songs for my event?